letscontrolit/ESPEasy/docs/source/Hardware/Hardware.rst

 When the unit wakes up from deep sleep, an event is generated with the GPIO number that caused the wakeup.
 ``"EVENT: System#GPIOWake=XX"``, where ``XX`` is the GPIO number.

-Make sure to add a pull-up or pull-down resistor to the selected GPIO pin(s) if they are not already present, to avoid false wakeups.
+Make sure to add a pull-up or pull-down resistor to the selected GPIO pin(s) when needed, to avoid false wakeups.
 (some GPIO pins have internal pull-up or pull-down resistors, but not all of them, and the internal pull-up/down may not be sufficient for stable operation in all cases)
+For **GPIO Wake-up** all internal pull-up/down resistors should work.
+No need to add them anywhere as this is done automatically.

 .. note::